 Joint Degrees

 Your Stanford joint degrees must be conferred simultaneously upon completion of degree requirements for both programs.
 While in the Stanford MBA Program, you may not pursue concurrently more than one additional degree.
-Learn more about applying to joint and dual degree programs.
+Learn more about joint degree programs below.

 Dual Degrees